ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### Preface

 Part 5 continues with a discussion of the essentials of the CQL Runtime.
-As in the previous sections, the goal here is not to go over every detail but rather to give a sense of how the runtime works in general -- the core strategies and implementation choices -- so that when reading the source you will have an idea how it all hangs together.
-To accomplish this, we'll illustrate the key pieces that can be customized and we'll discuss some interesting cases.
+As in the previous sections, the goal here is not to delve into every detail but rather to provide an overview of how the runtime operates in general — focusing on core strategies and implementation choices — so that when you read the source, you'll have an understanding of how it all fits together.
+To achieve this, we'll highlight the main components that can be customized and discuss some intriguing cases.

 ## CQL Runtime

-The parts of the runtime that you can change are in `cqlrt.h`, that file invariably ends by including `cqlrt_common.h` which are the runtime parts that you shouldn't change.
-Of course this is open source so you can change anything, but the common things usually don't need to change -- `cqlrt.h` should provide you with everything you need to target new environments.
+The parts of the runtime that you can modify are located in `cqlrt.h`.
+This file inevitably concludes by including `cqlrt_common.h`, which contains the runtime components that you shouldn't modify.
+Of course, since this is open source, you have the freedom to modify anything, but typically, the common elements don't require alteration. `cqlrt.h` should equip you with everything necessary to target new environments.

-The compiler itself can be customized see `rt.c` to emit different strings to work with your runtime.
+The compiler itself can be tailored; refer to `rt.c` to generate different strings for compatibility with your runtime.
+This customization process is relatively straightforward and avoids creating a complicated merging situation.
-This is pretty easy to do without creating a merge hell for yourself.
-Meta Platforms, for instance,  has its own CQL runtime customized for use on phones that is not open source (and really I don't think anyone would want it anyway).
-But the point is that you can make your own.
-In fact I know of two just within Meta Platforms.
+For example, Meta Platforms has its own customized CQL runtime designed for mobile phones, but it's not open source (and frankly, I doubt anyone would desire it anyway).
+Nevertheless, the key point is that you can create your own runtime.
+In fact, I'm aware of two custom runtimes within Meta Platforms alone.

-We'll go over `cqlrt.h` bit by bit.
-Keeping in mind it might change but this is essentially what's going on.
-And the essentials don't change very often.
+We'll dissect `cqlrt.h` step by step, keeping in mind that it might undergo changes, but this is essentially its function.
+Moreover, the fundamental aspects tend to remain stable over time.

 ### Standard headers

-The rest of the system will use these, `cqlrt.h` is responsible for bringing in what you need later, or what `cqlrt_common.h` needs on your system.
+The remainder of the system relies on these components. `cqlrt.h` is tasked with importing what you'll require later or what `cqlrt_common.h` necessitates on your system.

 ```c
 #pragma once